kbutev/NotABadPlayer-Android/README.md

 # Features

-You can bind any kinds of user actions like making the next/previous buttons jump backwards and forwards.
+Bind all kinds of user actions like making the next/previous buttons jump backwards and forwards.

 3 app themes, different sorting options,optional volume bar on the player screen.